nllz/IRTF-HRPC/draft-research.md

 #### Logging

 With VPN being point-to-point connections, the service providers are in fact able to observe the original location of the connecting users and they are able to track at what time they started their session and eventually also to which destinations they're trying to connect to.
 If the VPN providers retain logs for long enough, they might be forced to turn over the relevant data or they might be otherwise compromised, leading to the same data getting exposed.
-A clear log retaining policy could be enforced, but considering that countries enforce very different levels of data retention policies, VPN providers should at least be transparent on what information do they store and for how long is being kept.
+A clear log retaining policy could be enforced, but considering that countries enforce very different levels of data retention policies, VPN providers would at least be transparent on what information do they store and for how long is being kept.

 #### 3rd Party Hosting